Supporting our community

 As a long-established family-run business, we at Kebur believe in supporting and connecting with our local community.
-Over the years we have helped a range of schools, clubs and charities with projects that bring the positive power of gardens and nature to their communities.
+Over the years we’ve helped schools, clubs and charities to bring the positive power of gardens and nature to their communities.
 Here are just some of the projects we’ve supported…

-Every Spring since 2009 the Kebur Community Challenge has taken place in association with 96.4 Eagle Radio.
-Schools, clubs and societies are invited to enter with ideas as to how they could use £2000 worth of garden materials to improve their facilities.
+Every Spring we run a Kebur community project, inviting schools, clubs and societies to enter with ideas for how they could use £2000 worth of garden materials to improve their facilities.

 The Winners :